whisthq/whist/ecs-host-setup/README.md

 To create an AMI:

-- Create an Ubuntu Server 20.04 g3.4xlarge EC2 instance on AWS region **us-east-1**, with at least 32 GB of storage.
+- Create an Ubuntu Server 20.04 g4dn.4xlarge EC2 instance on AWS region **us-east-1**, with at least 32 GB of persistent, EBS storage in addition to the 225 GB of ephemeral storage.

 - Add your EC2 instance to the relevant production-ready security group(s) for the region you created it in.
 You can see which security group(s) currently-running production EC2 instances are attached to in the AWS console.